j3ys5k/ineedtoponder/content/meditation-foundational-skills.md

 ### Not Asking Questions When Stuck

-It surprises me many times how much people don’t consider the roadblock they are having as something they can ask questions about and troubleshoot.
+It surprises me just how little people seem to realize they can ask questions about roadblocks they are having.
 There are many people out there further down the path.
 If you are getting stuck in meditation and can’t make progress, most likely someone else has gone through the same thing and found a way to overcome it.
 Ask on forums or even find a good teacher locally or online.
 I tend to use [/r/meditation](https://www.reddit.com/r/Meditation/) or [/r/streamentry](https://www.reddit.com/r/streamentry) but there are many more as well as local teachers or meetup groups in your area.

 ## Passive vs. Active Meditation